ZeroDayArcade/x86-64-assembly-macos-hello-world/README.md

 # x86-64-assembly-macos-hello-world
-A "Hello, World!" example in x86-64 assembly for macOS
+A "Hello World" example in x86-64 assembly for macOS
 <br/><br/>

 ### Follow along the full tutorial: <a href="https://zerodayarcade.com/tutorials/hello-world-assembly-macos">Learn x86-64 Assembly for macOS: Hello World</a>